-23. Buy One Get One Free or BOGO
+23. WooCommerce Dynamic Pricing: Buy One Get One Free or BOGO

 This is another way to encourage sales by offering two items for the price of one.
 This usually makes business sense when the markup on the item is high enough to cover the cost of both items, with a healthy profit margin worked in.

 The obvious upside is that the second item would not attract shipping costs since both items are packaged and delivered together.
-This is how you set up a BOGO discount using WooCommerce All Discounts.
+This is how you set up a BOGO discount using Conditional Discounts for WooCommerce.

 buy a Hoodie with Pocket and get sunglasses for free